SlimBN/easy-get-request-with-headers/README.md

 # easy-get-request-with-headers

-Simple HTTP POST requester that accepts headers.
+Simple HTTP GET requester that accepts headers.

 ## Example of use